2020 Silverstone Formula 3 round

 The 2020 Silverstone FIA Formula 3 round is a motor racing event held on 1 and 2 August 2020 at the Silverstone Circuit, Towcester, United Kingdom.
 It was the fourth round of the 2020 FIA Formula 3 Championship, and ran in support of the 2020 British Grand Prix.

 Entries

-Enaam Ahmed left Carlin Buzz Racing due to sponsorship reasons, which caused Ben Barnicoat to make an unexpected return to single-seaters.
+Ben Barnicoat replaced Enaam Ahmed at Carlin due to sponsorship reasons, marking the first open-wheeler start for Barnicoat since 2016.

 Classification

 Qualifying

 The Qualifying session took place on 31 July 2020, with Logan Sargeant scoring his first pole position in Formula 3.